How to Choose an LDS Wedding Dress

 - Cathedral length

 Veils also come in one-tier or two-tier varieties, and can be attached with a comb inserted in the hair or to a tiara or headband.
-Certain types and lengths of veils look better with some gowns (and hairstyles) than others, so make sure to know which veil fits your wedding dress best before ordering anything.
+Certain types and lengths of wedding veils look better with some gowns (and hairstyles) than others, so make sure to know which veil fits your wedding dress best before ordering anything.

 Types and Styles of Wedding Shoes